MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

 don't recognise our emotions and then do things we regret.
 The quality of our measuring channel has degraded to the point where we can't make good decisions, because the data we have does not reflect reality.
-For the data we have, drinking a bottle of vodka is a rational choice, cf local rationality from above.
+For the data we have, drinking a bottle of vodka is a rational choice. (c.f. local rationality from above!)

 But, you can improve that!
 And it's a smart investment, with high returns for the effort expended.
-Even when you don't have mental illness interfering, it's a good idea to put effort into improving your measuring channel, and learn about yourself and your inner state.
+It works well because it helps us when we most need it, and when we can least afford what is usually considered 'good advice'.
+Making a spreadsheet, meditating and working out are indeed things that would improve our state when we're at our worst.
+However, they are so far our of reach for being actionable and usable advice that they border on insulting.
+When we can't cook dinner for ourselves and sleep 3 hours per night, advice of "go to the gym" produces, at absolute best, a tired laugh.
+But exactly that is where environment design helps most, by helping us reach better outcomes without needing to expend resources when we can least afford it.
+This is applicable regardless of mental illness -- everyone has days where the prospect of Doing The Thing is of comparable effort to climbing a mountain.

 Write things down.
 Words don't (or rarely) change when you're looking away.
 Your mental context may change, but the words you wrote in this context won't.
 This